In his recent talk Boyan Ivanov, CEO of StorPool Storage gave the audience useful tactical pieces of advice on how to build a software-defined cloud.

 The software is “eating” the world

 The truth is the world is rapidly adopting all sorts of software-defined solutions.
 The software is for sure the new norm.
 Everything is becoming simpler, smaller, and more friendly to the end-user.
 And, of course, everything is moving to the cloud.
 The cloud, however, is not changing – it is and will remain the same old server, that runs your applications.
-Therefore, infrastructure is not going away.
+Therefore, the infrastructure is not going away.
 It’s simply becoming more hyper-converged, putting various services on the servers – networking, storage, and workloads in order to make the IT stack more efficient.

 Why using a hyper-converged cloud?